aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-chart-creation-dotnet/_index.md

     if (pres != null) pres.dispose();
 }
 ```
-This setup ensures resource management is handled effectively.
-## Implementation Guide
-We'll walk you through implementing the features step-by-step.
+The `try/finally` block guarantees that native resources are released, preventing memory leaks.

+## How to initialize presentation Aspose Slides
+Below we dive into the concrete steps for creating a fresh presentation and preparing it for chart insertion.

 ### Initializing Presentation
 **Overview:**
 Creating a presentation instance sets the stage for all subsequent operations.
-This feature shows how to start from scratch using Aspose.Slides.

 #### Step 1: Import Necessary Packages
 ```java
 import com.aspose.slides.Presentation;
 ```

 #### Step 2: Create a New Presentation Object
-Here's how you do it:
 ```java
 Presentation pres = new Presentation();
 try {